ezrosent/frawk/README.md

 or some other method to run a nightly compiler release is currently required to build frawk.

-With those prerequesites, cloning this repository and a `cargo build --release` or `cargo [+nightly] install --path <frawk repo path>` will produce a binary that you can add to your `PATH` if you so choose:
+With those prerequisites, cloning this repository and a `cargo build --release` or `cargo [+nightly] install --path <frawk repo path>` will produce a binary that you can add to your `PATH` if you so choose: